Issue Deep Dive

 How is Canadian agricultural ODA changing?

 The 46% increase in funding for agriculture between 2019 and 2020 was driven by enormous growth in earmarked funding to multilateral organizations.
 This growth may be related to the Canadian government’s commitments to agriculture as part of its effort to temper the impacts of the COVID-19 crisis on global agriculture systems and food security.
-Growth in 2021 was minor relative to 2020, but the trend line remained consistent, reflecting Canada's continued commitment to mitigating global food insecurity.
+While growth in 2021 was minor relative to 2020 agriculture saw an absolute increase in 2022, reflecting Canada's continued commitment to mitigating global food insecurity.

 How does Canada allocate agricultural ODA?